Here Are The Best Activities For You While In San Francisco Apr 20, 2017 by Ian (Awesome Escape Blogger)

 Bike Golden Gate Park

-Rent a bicycle (there are several bike shops adjacent to the park) and head into Golden Gate Park.
-There are lots of paths that wind their way through the fantastic landscape.
-Visit the lakes and waterfalls, the Botanical Garden, Japanese Tea Garden, and a paddock with a herd of wild bison!
-Renting a bike will let you see everything you want with time to spare if you want to head inside the de Young Museum or Asian Art Museum, both located in the center of the park.
+Rent a bicycle (there are several bike shops located near the major entrances to the park) and head into Golden Gate Park.
+You can see lakes and waterfalls, the Botanical Garden, Japanese Tea Garden, and a paddock with a herd of wild bison.
+Renting a bike will let you see everything you want with time to spare for the de Young Museum or Asian Art Museum, both located in the center of the park.
 On your way out, if you have a car, be sure to check out Ocean Beach on the western end of the park and drive up the Great Highway to Cliff House for great eats and spectacular views of the Pacific Ocean.

 See the Golden Gate Bridge

 The Golden Gate Bridge is probably the most recognizable feature that defines San Francisco.
 The bridge gets blown up and destroyed in movies all the time, but for now, it’s still standing.
 The best way to see the bridge is from the Presidio, a park on the southern end of the bridge.
 Hike up the hills or walk down to Fort Point for bike lanes and some Pacific spray – you can even bike from Golden Gate Park!
 Also, you can walk across the whole bridge if you’d like, but be warned, you should dress warmly as the bridge is usually foggy and cold!
 Just be sure to snap a few pictures to make it worth your while.

 Check Out Chinatown